Gel bracelet: Sex bracelet urban legend

 Different versions of the legend associate different colors with sexual acts (similar to the handkerchief code).
 For example, purple might be associated with kissing, red with lap dancing, and black with intercourse.
+The associations between colors and sex acts varied between reports.
+The sociologists Joel Best and Kathleen Bogle found 193 different lists of colour–sex act associations, which included 48 different colours.
+Some colors enjoyed relatively wide agreement as to their supposed meanings: Bogle and Best found that black was almost always associated with sexual intercourse; on the other hand though cunnilingus was the most common act associated with the color green, fewer than half of the sources which included green assigned it this meaning.

 Some versions say the sexual activity occurred at parties held for the purpose, making them similar to contemporary rumors of "rainbow parties", a gathering where girls wearing varying shades of lipstick supposedly take turns fellating their male counterparts, leaving an array of colors on their penises.
 Other tales of teenage sex parties have circulated at various times.
 Folklorist Barbara Mikkelson of snopes.com associates the "sex bracelet" stories with similar ones of the past.
 In the 1970s, pull tabs from aluminum cans and labels from beer bottles were supposedly considered "sex coupons" and obligated any girl presented with one to sleep with the bearer.
 By the 1990s, the rumors shifted to include an assortment of plastic items, including some worn as bracelets.
+Best and Bogle suggest a parallel to the game kiss chase.
 According to Mikkelson, there is likely little truth behind the stories, and the vast majority of teenagers who contact her site express shock and disappointment that so many have believed them.